Why I’m proud to be Foam-Free

 I’ve seen mountains of foam heading to the landfill after large events.
 We don’t need to feed our landfills, esp when there are other low-waste alternatives out there.
 Proponents of foam will tell you it “breaks down”.
 Consider the difference between breaking down and actually biodegrading.
 “Breaking down” means to get smaller and smaller.
 Biodegrading is the process of being converted, typically through digestive action of microbes or other organisms, into more basic chemical components.
 Biodegrading is an actual change of chemistry; “breaking down” or degradation is just getting littler.
 The latter is what foam does; it does not biodegrade, rather becomes a microplastic.
 Smithers Oasis, the maker of Oasis Floral Foam, says as much on their website:

 “A brick of floral foam can be reduced to sand-like granules and is environmentally neutral (no harmful effects.)
 This degradation (and potential biodegradation) occurs over an unknown period of time — more than 100 years.”

-Degradation is not biodegration.
-Re: “potential biodegration” – 100 years is NOT SOON ENOUGH!!
-And anyway, in what sort of environment might that potential biodegration occur?!
-Last, I take issue with their “no harmful effects” statement see point 3 below.
+Degradation is not biodegradation.
+Re: “potential biodegradation” – oh, evil marketing jargon!
+In what sort of environment might that potential biodegradation occur?!
+And even in that environment, 100 years is NOT SOON ENOUGH!!
+Last, I take issue with their “no harmful effects” statement, see point 3 below.